uclamii/MedPromptEval/README.md

 }
 ```

-### QA Evaluation Output
+### Pipeline Output

-The evaluation script produces a CSV file with these columns:
+The pipeline produces a CSV file with these columns:

 - `question`: The original question
 - `correct_answer`: The ground truth answer
-- `prompt_llm`: Which model generated the system prompt
+- `prompt_model`: Which model generated the system prompt
 - `prompt_type`: The type of reasoning (chain-of-thought, etc.)
 - `system_prompt`: The full system prompt text
-- `answering_llm`: Which model generated the answer
+- `answer_model`: Which model generated the answer
-- `llm_answer`: The model's answer to the question
+- `model_answer`: The model's answer to the question

 ## Extending the System